garrandall/popular-music-data/tracks/rolling-down-a-mountainside-the-main-ingredient.md

 'Cause we're not stones rolling down a mountainside
-We all count and we've got strength and we got pride 'Cause God is on our side (God is on our side, God is on our side) Mmm, hmm, God is on our side, hmm, hmm
+We all count and we've got strength and we got pride 'Cause God is on our side (God is on our side, God is on our side) Mmm, hm, God is on our side, hm, hm

 Winners and losers
 Fight when you know you're right